-U.S. appeals court upholds nondisclosure rules for surveillance orders
+U.S. appeals court upholds gag orders on FBI data surveillance

 Several major technology firms, including Microsoft and Twitter, have mounted a variety of legal challenges in recent years to U.S. government restrictions limiting what they can disclose, both to affected users and to the public, about the surveillance requests they receive.

-National security letters, or NSLs, are a type of government subpoena for communications data sent to service providers.
+National security letters are a type of government subpoena for communications data sent to service providers.
 They are usually issued with a gag order, meaning the target is often unaware that records are being accessed, and they do not require a warrant.

 Tens of thousands of NSLs are issued annually, and some gag orders last indefinitely.